Preconstruction Planning in Oklahoma City, OK

 These are the items we resolve before mobilization on a preconstruction planning project so the field team starts with a complete plan, not a list of open questions.

-• Confirm conceptual and schematic budgeting updates is mapped to a buildable sequence and assigned to a named field lead.
+• Confirm conceptual and schematic budgeting tied to OKC subcontractor pricing, material escalation, and permit timeline assumptions is mapped to a buildable sequence, assigned to a named field lead, and tied to the OKC building department inspection calendar.

-• Define how value analysis and constructability review sessions will be procured, with delivery dates set against the field's actual install window.
+• Define how value analysis and constructability review sessions with design teams during SD, DD, and CD phases will be procured, with delivery dates confirmed against the field's actual install window and OGE or utility service milestones.

-• Use establish design assumptions and cost structure early as the gate for mobilization — no scope leaves preconstruction without it.
+• Use establish design assumptions, subgrade investigation requirements, and cost structure early with owner and design team as the gate for mobilization — no scope leaves preconstruction without confirmed subgrade data, permit approval, and trade award documentation.

-• Publish a two-week look-ahead built around run trade partner feedback loops during design development so the trade leads share one schedule view.
+• Publish a two-week look-ahead built around run OKC trade partner feedback loops during design development to validate pricing and scope assumptions so trade leads share one schedule view and weather-watch protocols are integrated before spring storm season begins.

 Frequently Asked Questions